-Separately, we have a Senior Credit Agreement that provides for a revolving credit facility and letters of credit in an aggregate amount that does not exceed the lesser of (i) \$200 million and (ii) a borrowing base determined by reference to the trade receivables, inventories, and property, plant, and equipment of the Company's significant domestic subsidiaries.
+Separately, we have a Senior Credit Agreement entered into during 2011 that provides both a revolving credit facility and letters of credit which in an aggregate amount, are not permitted to exceed the lesser of (i) \$200 million and (ii) a borrowing base determined by reference to the trade receivables, inventories, and property, plant, and equipment of the Company's significant domestic subsidiaries.
 Borrowings under the Senior Credit Agreement are secured by the trade receivables, inventory, personal property, equipment, and certain real property of the Company's significant domestic subsidiaries.
 The Senior Credit Agreement is also guaranteed by each of the Company's significant domestic subsidiaries.
-The Company can request additional financing from the banks to increase the revolving credit facility to \$250 million under the terms of the Senior Credit Agreement.
+The Company can request additional financing from the lenders under the Senior Credit Facility to increase the revolving credit facility to \$250 million under the terms of the Senior Credit Agreement.
 We have had no borrowing against the Senior Credit Agreement since October 2012.

-The terms of the Senior Credit Agreement will terminate on October 10, 2016.
+The Senior Credit Agreement is currently committed through October 10, 2016.
 Interest rates on the revolving credit facility are based on the London Interbank Offering Rate (LIBOR) plus an additional margin of 2.0% to 2.5%.
 In addition, the revolving credit facility is subject to an annual commitment fee calculated as 0.375% of the daily average undrawn balance.

-Standby letters of credit of \$21,856,000 have been issued under the Senior Credit Agreement to third parties on behalf of the Company as of June 30, 2014.
+Standby letters of credit issued under the Senior Credit Agreement to third parties on behalf of the Company, which, as of September 30, 2014 amounted to \$20,863,000.
 These letters of credit reduce the amount otherwise available under the revolving credit facility.
-As of June 30, 2014, based upon the Company's current borrowing base calculation, the Company had \$118,438,000 of availability under the revolving credit facility.
+As of September 30, 2014, based upon the Company's current borrowing base calculation, the Company had \$109,321,000 of availability under the revolving credit facility.

 On a trailing four-quarter basis, the Senior Credit Agreement includes a single financial covenant that requires the Company to maintain a minimum fixed charge coverage ratio of 1.25 to 1.00 at the end of each quarter.
-As of June 30, 2014, the Company was in compliance with this financial covenant.
-The Senior Credit Agreement contains other provisions and events of default that are customary for similar agreements and may limit the Company's ability to take various actions
+As of September 30, 2014, the Company was in compliance with this financial covenant.
+The Senior Credit Agreement contains other provisions and events of default that are customary for similar agreements and may limit the Company's ability to take various actions.